top of page

 for naught).
 Credo quia absurdum [est].

-So to say, could that be best?
+So to say, might that be best?

 * Who he?
 Quintus Septimius Florens Tertullianus (ca. 155–220 CE), the North African Punic “father of Latin Christianity,” who supposedly said, "I believe because it is absurd."